|

 “Harold Clark hired me as a teacher at Salem Elementary for my first job in my career.
 Mr. Clark also served as principal at Freedom High for a while, and I always laughed that I had the two best principals in Burke County -- one from East Burke High and one from Freedom High.
 They were two wonderful role models who helped shape my career.

-“Two years ago, I became an adjunct professor at Gardner Webb University, and I got my joy of teaching back.
+“Five years ago, I became an adjunct professor at Gardner Webb University, and I got my joy of teaching back.
 Now I’m able to teach adults; but not only that, I also have the opportunity to encourage them to seek their education.
-Many of the ladies who I teach are mothers, have families to take care of, and also work full-time jobs.
+Many of the ladies whom I teach are mothers, have families to take care of, and also work full-time jobs.
 Just being able to inspire them and receive their appreciation has opened a whole new window of opportunity for me.
-As I have now completed my 33rd year with Burke County Public Schools, I am encouraged to seek a new career teaching in the university setting or being a mentor to college students and/or those who want to go into education.
+I am encouraged to experience a new career teaching in the university setting or being a mentor to college students and/or those who want to go into education.

 Home Page